allenai/allennlp/Instructions.md

 python -m allennlp.run predict https://s3-us-west-2.amazonaws.com/allennlp/models/bidaf-model-2017.09.15-charpad.tar.gz  examples.jsonl
 ```
 6\.
 Options for model training and evaluation
-Change options and parameters in the training_config/bidaf.json file
+- Change options and parameters in the training_config/bidaf.json file
+- Models and results are stored in "~/output_path" Best and last model are both stored.

 7\.
 Push your branch to master.
 ```